WomensLaw serves and supports all survivors.

 2. grant you or another person temporary custody of any minor children you share with the abuser;

-5. order you and the abuser to provide financial documents at the hearing for a final protective order if you requested child support or spousal support; and
+5. order you and the abuser to provide financial documents at the hearing for a final protective order, if you requested child support or spousal support; and

-1. order your wireless phone provider to:
+1. order your cellphone provider to:

 Whether a judge orders any or all of the above depends on the facts of your case.

-1 UT ST § 78B-7-603(2); see the temporary protective order form
+1 Utah Code § 78B-7-603(2); see the temporary protective order form

-2 UT ST §§ 78B-7-603(3),(4); 78B-7-117; see the protective order form
+2 Utah Code §§ 78B-7-603(3); 78B-7-117; see the protective order form